-3.1.2.1.
+4.5.1.
 Choosing Replicated Tables

 Looking at the workload of the flight reservation example, the Flight table has the most frequent accesses (at 10,000 a second).
-However, these transactions are read-only and may involve any combination of three columns: the point of origin, the destination, and the departure time.
-Because of the nature of this transaction, it makes it hard to partition the table in a way that would make it single-partitioned.
+However, these transactions are read-only and may involve any combination of three columns: the departure time, the point of origin, and the destination.
+This makes it hard to partition the table in a way that would make the transaction single-partitioned because the lookup is not restricted to one table column.

 Fortunately, the number of flights available for booking at any given time is limited (estimated at 2,000) and so the size of the table is relatively small (approximately 36 megabytes).
-In addition, all of the transactions involving the Flight table are read-only except when new flights are added and at take off (when the records are deleted).
+In addition, the vast majority of the transactions involving the Flight table are read-only except when new flights are added and at take-off (when the records are deleted).
 Therefore, Flight is a good candidate for replication.